 \subsection{Analysis}

 \begin{lemma} Let $E$ denote the set of all the rounds where the transmission is uncorrupted and has $type\ne std$ (i.e., is a part of an encoding).
 Then

 \end{lemma} \begin{proof} Any burst of $t>C$ corruptions causes at most $\lceil \log_C t\rceil$ uncorrupted transmissions with $type\ne std$, that encode a link to $t$ transmissions back.
-Due to the recursive manner of the encoding, a later burst of corruptions has no effect on the encoding of previous links, it only delays the rounds in which the first encoding is transmitted by the amount of rounds needed to encode the link that comes after the later burst.
-In other words, a burst of $t$ corruption followed by a burst of $t'$ corruptions cause at most $\lceil \log_C t\rceil + \lceil\log_C t'\rceil$ rounds with $type\ne std$.
-Since the total number of corrupted rounds (per party) is bounded by $(1/5-\eps)n$, then the total encodings length (for that party) is bounded by $n/C$.
+Due to the recursive manner of the encoding, a later burst of corruptions has no effect on the encoding of previous links, it only delays the rounds in which the first encoding is transmitted by the number of rounds needed to encode the link that comes after the later burst.
+In other words, a burst of $t$ corruptions followed by a burst of $t'$ corruptions cause at most $\lceil \log_C t\rceil + \lceil\log_C t'\rceil$ rounds with $type\ne std$.
+Since the total number of corrupted rounds (per party) is bounded by $(1/5-\eps)n$, the total encodings length (for that party) is bounded by $n/C$.

-Partition $E$ into $E_A,E_B$, the encoding rounds at Alice and Bob side, respectively.
-Assume that the noise pattern on Alice's transmission is composed of bursts of lengths $t_1,t_2,\ldots, t_k$ where for every $i$ we have $|t_i|>C$ (otherwise $t_i$ doesn't add any transmissions with $type\ne std$).
+Partition $E$ into $E_A,E_B$, the encoding rounds on Alice's and Bob's sides, respectively.
+Assume that the noise pattern on Alice's transmission is composed of bursts of lengths $t_1,t_2,\ldots, t_k$ where for every $i$ we have $|t_i|>C$ (otherwise $t_i$ does not add any transmissions with $type\ne std$).
 Note that the above requirement implies that $k < n/5C$.

 where the first inequality follows from Jensen's inequality. $E_B$ is bounded by the same value.
 The above function monotonically increases in~$[0,n/5]$.
 The number of messages with $type\ne std$ is then upper bounded by the value of the function at $k=n/5C$,